Damiann10/Zaplanuj_Jedzonko/README.md

 # Zaplanuj_Jedzonko

-Application for creating formulas and food plans
+Application for creating formulas and food plans.

 ### Technologies used: